Keyboard shortcuts

 }

-To compile and execute this program, open your terminal in the root of the NextStd repository and run:
+To compile and execute this program, open your terminal and link the necessary NextStd I/O and Error modules:

 Adding Terminal Colors